Worship at Strontian Church – 11am

 on 2nd and 4th Sundays of the month

-All are invited to an open meeting which will be helped on Zoom on Wednesday 8th September 2021.
-The primary purpose for this meeting is to establish the level of local interest in working towards community ownership of the Church building.
+An open meeting took place on Zoom on Wednesday 8th September 2021.
+The primary purpose for this meeting was to establish the level of local interest in working towards community use of and ownership of the Church building.

 Article in Dethadol July 2021